 Multiple showerheads means more water, and therefore over consumption of water and energy.
 With consumers making more environmentally-friendly design decisions, it makes sense they’re opting for one showerhead.
 Try these showerheads for a better shower experience.

 Along with avoiding all-white and chevron, consumers are passing up on beiges and taupes.
 Why?
 Neutrals have become boring.
 Richer colors are in!

 If you still have a box light with fluorescent bulbs in your kitchen, it’s time for it to go.
 Go with pendants over your work area and layer in some task lighting over the range and accent lighting to add depth and dimension.

 Chevron has been trending like crazy, but that only means it’s time it takes a back seat to other ideas.
 Give up the rugs, wallpaper and towels designed with the pattern, as they are quickly becoming passé.
 Remodeling your bathroom?
 Here’s how to make a small bathroom look big.

 Instead of saving space in the kitchen by putting the microwave over the range, move it to a built-in cubby under the counter.
 You may also be able to mount it under the cabinets, just above the counter.
-While over-the-range microwaves have been stylish for years, this kitchen trend is on the way out in 2019.
+While over-the-range microwaves have been stylish for years, this kitchen trend is on the way out.